mehulagg/gitlab/doc/development/usage_ping/metrics_dictionary.md

 The GitLab codebase provides a dedicated [generator](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/generators/gitlab/usage_metric_definition_generator.rb) to create new metric definitions.

+The generated file is prefixed with the timestamp in order to ensure unique metrics definition filename.

 The generator takes the key path argument and 2 options and creates the metric YAML definition in corresponding location:

 - `--ee`, `--no-ee` Indicates if metric is for EE.